bk-hunt1ng/BK-GAME/README.md

 I don't plan on making this a game that takes itself seriously, so it's ehh.

 The final game will be free to play with no ads and no bs.
 You could say this is a passion project but without the passion.
-I mean, I'm interested but I'm not sure if this is something that's gonna make everyone go "POG".
+I mean, I'm interested but I'm not sure if this is something that's gonna make me proud, but we'll see about that.